complexbrains/GO-Baduk-Sources/README.md

 ### To Watch
 [Hikaru No Go](https://www.youtube.com/watch?v=k6e03IDZ9a0) :two_hearts: Please start with this!
-Be ready for stream of emotions!
+Be ready for the stream of emotions!
 You will not want it to finish, I promise!

 [The Surrounding Game](https://www.netflix.com/title/81006598)